The Automotive Customer Journey Explained

-Most car buyers have done three hours of online research before they ever call your store.
-They know your inventory, your reviews, and your competitor’s price.
-The dealerships winning right now aren’t the ones with the biggest lot.
-They’re the ones showing up at every step of that journey with the right message at the right time.
+Most car buyers have logged three or more hours of online research before they ever dial your store.
+They know your inventory, your reviews, and your competitor’s out-the-door number.
+The dealerships closing deals right now aren’t the ones with the biggest lot.
+They’re the ones showing up at every stage of that journey with the right message at the right moment.

 How the Modern Car Buyer Actually Shops